 This program can serve as a pathway to GGU's graduate psychology programs.
 Applicants to these programs who have previously earned bachelor's degrees from GGU may receive a waiver for certain required graduate-level courses with comparable undergraduate-level coursework completed at GGU and used to satisfy the requirements of their GGU bachelor's degree program.
-See the following program descriptions for more information: MA in Counseling Psychology, MA in Industrial-Organizational Psychology, Conflict Resolution Graduate Certificate, Counseling Skills Graduate Certificate, Industrial-Organizational Psychology Graduate Certificate.
+See the following program descriptions for more information: MA in Counseling Psychology, Counseling Skills Graduate Certificate.